1. When I was in high school, I wanted to

 17. I believe in the power of rapport

-building to help in relating to people, getting jobs, and generally getting
+building to help us relate to people, find jobs, and generally get

 what you want out of life.
 Also, you get what you ask for, what you put out in